fodisi/solidity-design-patterns/upgradability/readme.md

   }
 ```

-If your use case is somewhat as simple as the presented above (or similar), this is probably the way to go from a data migration perspective.
+If your use case is as simple as presented above (or similar), this is probably the way to go from a data migration perspective.
 The complexity of implementing other approaches wouldn't be worth it.
 But, bear in mind that most production-ready smart contracts are not as simple as `MySmartContract` and frequently have a more complex state.

 Now consider a contract that uses multiple [structs](https://solidity.readthedocs.io/en/latest/types.html#structs), [mappings](https://solidity.readthedocs.io/en/latest/types.html#mapping-types), and [arrays](https://solidity.readthedocs.io/en/latest/types.html#arrays).
 If you need to copy data between contract versions with such complex storage, you would probably face one or more the challenges below:
 - A bunch of transactions to be processed on the blockchain, which may take a considerable amount of time, depending on the data set